hellpig/minesweeper-puzzle-generator/README.md

 ./configure && make
 cd ..
   ```
+This even works with Cygwin64.
 Then, to compile and run gen_sat.cpp, do...
   ```
 g++ -std=c++17 -O3 gen_sat.cpp -Icadical/src cadical/build/libcadical.a -o gen_sat
 ./gen_sat
   ```
+For gen_sat_evolve.cpp, do the same thing but change *gen_sat* to *gen_sat_evolve* everywhere.

 Generator notes...
 * The difficulty can be selected between [https://www.puzzle-minesweeper.com/](https://www.puzzle-minesweeper.com/)'s easy, their hard, and even harder.
 My solver can solve any solvable puzzle, so you might end up creating the world's hardest puzzle!
 The actual difficulty is displayed if the target difficulty was not reached.
 The above tiny puzzle is harder than the website's hard.